 An incredibly prolific actress, she has acted in Tamil, Telugu, Malayalam and Hindi films apart from Kannada industry.
 She has acted alongside Rajkumar, Kalyan Kumar, Uday Kumar, Gangadhar, and her husband Vishnuvardhan in Kannada films.
 She also starred opposite legendary actors such as Akkineni Nageshwara Rao, NT Rama Rao, Sobhan Babu, Krishnam Raju, Sunil Dutt, Vinod Khanna, Rakesh Roshan, Mahmood, MGR, Gemini Ganesan, Jaishankar, and Ravichandran in her career spreading over decades and industries.

 Rajkumar and her pairing was widely appreciated by the audience since their first pairing in Sandhya Raga in (1965).
-She won a National Award for her performance in the film.
 His modest personality matched with hers and the receptive audience encouraged the producers to cast the two as leads in over 20 films.
 To name a few of their films, Manassakshi(1968), Sri Krishnadevaraya, Bangarada Manushya (1972), Jaga Mecchida Maga (1972), Gange Gowri and Baalu Belagithu (1970).
 Her pairing with later husband Vishnuvardhan was also quite successful, giving hits such as Bhagya Jyothi (1975), Devara Gudi (1975), Nagarahole (1977) and Bangarada Jinke (1980).

 Bharathi made her entry into the Tamil industry with the 1966’s Nadodi.
 Few other Tamil film that she acted in is Chandhrodhayam (1966), Deiva Cheyal (1967), Uyarndha Manithan (1968), Snehithi (1970), Annamitta Kai (1972), Nee Vazha Vendum (1977), and Sundara Pandian (1998).
 She initially began playing supporting roles before graduating to heroin status later.